thephez/original-evolution-whitepaper/README.md

 similar to an HMAC.

-Note: Typically Alice would be an Evolution client like a web browser and Bob would be a Masternode, but these roles are not hardcoded into the protocol.
+Note: Typically Alice would be an Evolution client like a web browser and Bob would be a Masternode, but these roles are not hard-coded into the protocol.

 ![Quorum Sessions](img/dapi/dapi-quorums-0.png  "Quorum Sessions")